aivaraleksiev/Sticky-notes.com/README.md

 - use vcpkg package manager and visual studio for ease of use and speed.
 - Choose a suitable library for creating C++ REST server and client.
   - Write some web server logic
+- Define and implement Sticky-notes REST API.
 - Write business logic regarding sticky notes operations.
-Write Notes API.
-- `TODO` Add at least two more goals regarding REST API.

 ## P1 Goals
 - Choose some logging library for help.
 Something that is easy to use and quick to configure.